 Another design distinction between desktop UX design and mobile UX design is menu formatting.
 You can freely place an extensive menu on desktops with numerous categories or even subcategories.
 Just like we did on our website:

 Users who reach the website from desktop devices can easily read the text from all the categories and click the links without hassle.

 However, creating a layout for mobile sites is an entirely different story.
 Here, users don’t select a category in the menu using the cursor but by tapping with their fingers.
 And since our thumbs are relatively larger, menus on mobile devices need to have much more space.
 For that reason, single-level menus are a much more prevalent solution in mobile UX design.

 5 best practices in mobile UX design

-You’ve learned what mobile UX design is, why it’s so important from a business perspective, and we’ve also talked about how different devices require different design approaches.
+You’ve learned what great mobile UX design is, why it’s so important from a business perspective, and we’ve also talked about how different devices require different design approaches.

 1. Make it fully accessible

 App accessibility is the practice of creating digital products in which no user experiences exclusion and can access the product practically at any time.
 Therefore, you must also include users with various permanent or temporary impairments when creating a mobile product.

 Importantly, accessibility is no longer merely suggested for business owners but has become legally regulated.
 Official Web Content Accessibility Guidelines (WCAG) state that every web content must be perceivable, operable, understandable, and robust.

 To make the mobile product as accessible as possible, you need to follow these rules: